cwang1004/programming/README.md

 # What is this?
- - Github repo for Susie and George and Neil's Java programming class.
+ - Github repo for Susie, George, Neil and Mike's Java programming class.

 ## PvsPLN homework instructions (9/7):
  - mutiple prints vs mutiple printlns in your code.